Examples of left-orderable and non-left-orderable HNN extensions: Non-left-orderable HNN extensions of left-orderable groups

 \section{Non-left-orderable HNN extensions of left-orderable groups}

 It is well-known that an HNN extension of a torsion-free group is still torsion-free (\cite{LS}, \cite{Bu}).
-On the hand, for many classes of groups, existence of a torsion element is the only obstruction to left-orderability; for example, this is the case for the classes of one-relator groups, nilpotent groups, etc. Hence it is natural to study how left-orderability behaves under an HNN extension.
+On the other hand, for many classes of groups, existence of a torsion element is the only obstruction to left-orderability; for example, this is the case for the classes of one-relator groups, nilpotent groups, etc. Hence, it is natural to study how left-orderability behaves under an HNN extension.

 In \cite{BG} (see Example 6.2 there), an example is constructed to show that left-orderability is not preserved under the HNN extension.
-In this section, we present systematic ways of producing non-left-orderable HNN extensions of left-orderable groups.
 The example of \cite{BG} is built as an HNN extension of a direct product of a free nilpotent group of class two with the fundamental group of Klein bottle.
-We produce examples of HNN extensions of groups such as non-Abelian free groups and virtually Abelian groups.
+Thus, it is an HNN extension of a group ``very close'' to a nilpoent one. {\em The major result of this paper} (Theorem \ref{thm:nilpotent}) is to show that such an example (construction) is impossible for HNN extensions of groups from a certain very broad class which includes torsion-free nilpotent groups.
+In the opening section, we also present systematic ways of producing non-left-orderable HNN extensions of left-orderable groups.
+We produce examples of HNN extensions of groups such as non-Abelian free groups and virtually Abelian groups; these examples complete the discussion around the main result (Theorem \ref{thm:nilpotent}) besides appearing to be interesting to us independently.
 We rely on the following well-known criterion about left-orderability of groups \cite{N}

 \begin{prop} A group $G$ is left-orderable if and only if for all $k\geq 1$ and for all $g_1, \dots , g_k\in G\backslash \{1\}$, there exist $\epsilon _1, \dots , \epsilon _k\in \{-1,1\}$ such that the semigroup of $G$ generated by $g_1^{\epsilon _1}, \dots , g_k^{\epsilon _k}$ does not contain the identity element. \end{prop}